nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 <img src="pic/oop-pet-example.png"/>
-A real example of how OOP can create an easy program for a pet shop.
+Anouther example of how OOP can create an easy program is our pet shop.

 when we use OOP, we specify the attribute and method once, and as more dogs check-in, we fill out their name and age; for today's date and age, data will be pulled from the main class to reflect today's date and age.
 - [x] :one: We crated parent class "Dog class"